Spike and slab Bayesian sparse principal component analysis: Variational inference

 \section{Variational inference}

-In this section, we propose a variational approach for sparse PCA using the posterior (\ref{posterior}).
-A mean-field variational class will be introduced to obtain the variational posterior, and the PX-CAVI algorithm will be developed to compute this posterior.
+In this section, we propose a variational approach for SPCA using the posterior (\ref{posterior}).
+We introduce a mean-field variational class to obtain the variational posterior, and then develop the PX-CAVI algorithm to efficiently compute it.